-- (1.)
-As the revealer of the truth, by whom it was made known to the prophets, evangelists, and apostles for "Holy men of old spoke as they were moved by the Holy Ghost."
-"God has revealed them to us by his Spirit; for the Spirit searches all things, yes, the deep things of God." - (2.)
-As the Author of the Scriptures, inspiring the prophets, evangelists, and apostles, to write what should be preserved and recorded for the conviction of the world, and for the comfort of the Church in all ages for "all Scripture was given by his inspiration."
+- 1. As the revealer of the truth, by whom it was made known to the prophets, evangelists, and apostles, for 'holy men of old spake as they were moved by the Holy Ghost.'
+'God hath revealed them unto us by his Spirit; for the Spirit searcheth all things, yea, the deep things of God.' - 2.
+As the Author of the Scriptures, inspiring the prophets, evangelists, and apostles to write what should be preserved and recorded for the conviction of the world, and the comfort of the Church, in all ages, for 'all Scripture was given by his inspiration.'
 So that every individual stands indebted to the Holy Ghost for every ray of light that has ever beamed on his understanding from the page of Scripture.
-The Bible is the Spirit's message; it is the textbook which he has provided for the Church. - (3.)
+The Bible is the Spirit's message; it is the text-book which he has provided for the Church. - 3.
 But there is, and must be, a more direct operation of the Holy Spirit on every human soul that is enlightened by his truth.
-It is not enough that He has revealed the truth to his apostles, and that he has embodied and preserved it in an authentic Bible.
+It is not enough that he has revealed the truth to his apostles, and that he has embodied and preserved it in an authentic Bible.
 The glorious light may shine around us, without shining into our hearts.
-There is a defective vision that must be cured a blind eye that must be opened a veil that must be taken away a thick darkness within, which must be dispelled by his creative mandate, "Let there be light."
-Notwithstanding all the abundance of Gospel light, it is still as true as it ever was, that "the natural man does not receive the things of the Spirit of God;" that "no man knows the Son, but the Father; neither does any man know the Father, save the Son, and whomever the Son reveals him to;" and that he is often pleased "to hide these things from the wise and prudent, and to reveal them to babes."
+There is a defective vision that must be cured, a blind eye that must be opened, a veil that must be taken away, a thick darkness within, which must be dispelled by his creative mandate, 'Let there be light.'
+Notwithstanding all the abundance of Gospel light, it is still true as it ever was, that 'the natural man receiveth not the things of the Spirit of God'; 'that no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him;' and that he is often pleased 'to hide these things from the wise and prudent, and to reveal them unto babes.'